Laboratory Drying Oven

 Weight capacity for each tray (kg)

-The number of standard trays in the machine - (can be ordered)
+Number of standard trays available in the machine – (can be ordered)

 2 – (5)